 MCC’s evidence-based approach to its investments begins with a mutual understanding of a country’s main growth challenges.
 During the first phase of the compact or threshold program development process, MCC and the selected partner country, jointly conduct a constraints-to-growth analysis (CA).
-This analysis identifies the binding constraints to private investment and entrepreneurship that hold back economic growth in the country the most.
+This analysis identifies the constraints to private investment and entrepreneurship that are most binding to economic growth in the country.
 The results of this analysis enable the country, together with MCC, to select activities most likely to contribute to sustainable, poverty-reducing growth.

 Why Use Constraints Analysis?

 MCC’s CA approach builds on the pioneering work of economists Ricardo Hausmann, Dani Rodrik and Andrès Velasco (HRV).
 As HRV point out, all developing countries face significant economic and development challenges, but these challenges do not all equally restrict growth.
 Prioritizing constraints is important since a country’s implementation capacity, political space, and financial resources to address these challenges are scarce and valuable.
 A particular strength of HRV‘s “growth diagnostic” methodology, as compared with other tools, is its recognition that every country is different.
 The tool, which MCC and other practitioners have refined through experience, is designed to sift through available evidence to identify country-specific binding constraints.

 What Constraints Analysis Seeks to Do